-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION

-MCD OUTCOME COMPONENT SCHOOL PLAN Outcomes 5, 17 and 18 LAUSD Board Policy Discipline Foundations Plan and Behavior Support SMArT Academy will implement all aspects of the LAUSD's Discipline Foundation Policy .
-At the beginning of the school year, all staff members will review the Seven Norms of Collaboration that are in the book titled The Adaptive School by Garmston and Wellman.
+MCD OUTCOME COMPONENT SCHOOL PLAN Outcomes 5, 17 and 18 LAUSD Board Policy Discipline Foundations Plan and Behavior Support Hilda L. Solis Learning Academy will implement all aspects of the LAUSD's Discipline Foundation Policy .
+At the beginning of the school year, all staff members will review the Seven Norms of Collaboration that are in the book entitled The Adaptive School by Garmston and Wellman.
 Three of the seven norms will be used as part of the school wide discipline policy.
-The teachers will plan and prepare lessons to teach the three identified norms: pausing, paying attention to self and other and presuming positive intentions.
-Teachers will also teach Second Step twice a week.
-Teachers will also receive training on effective implementation of The 16 Habits of Mind, (Arthur L. Costa and Bena Kallick, Habits of Mind: A Developmental Series, 2000), are a set of 16 problem solving, life-related skills, necessary to effectively operate in society and promote-'Persistance, Managing Impulsivity, and Listening with Understanding and Empathy,' to name a few.
-The understanding and application of these 16 Habits of Mind serve to provide the individual with skills to work through real life situations that equip that person to respond using awareness (cues), thought, and intentional strategy in order to gain a positive outcome.
-Assemblies will be held to review the rules in each area, cafeteria, school yard, restroom, and hallways.
-Teachers will work with students to generate specific classroom rules based on the three norms of collaboration and the Habits of Mind.
-The norms and habits will be reinforced in weekly assemblies.
-Students will receive recognition at monthly assemblies for most improved behavior, best behavior, and exemplary behavior.
-Parents will be informed about the school's discipline policy via parent meetings, notices home, and parent/teacher conferences.
+The teachers will plan and prepare lessons to teach the three identified norms: pausing, paying attention to self and others and presuming positive intentions.
+Teachers will also teach Second Step (a violence prevention curriculum) during Advisory period.
+Grade-level assemblies will be held to review the behavior norms.
+Teachers will work with students to generate specific classroom rules based on the three norms of collaboration.
+Students will receive recognition at monthly assemblies for citizenship.
+Classes will be recognized for least number of referrals / suspensions.
+Parents will be informed about the schools discipline policy via parent meetings, notices home and parent/teacher conferences.
 They will be invited to the recognition assemblies and also recognized for supporting their children.
-Office referrals will be reviewed and students will be counseled using the three norms of collaboration and Second Step (Tier 1).
-The students who require more attention will hav
+Office referrals will be reviewed and students will be counseled using the norms of collaboration and Second Step (tier 1).
+The students who require more attention will have a behavior contract specific to the student's behavioral issues (tier 2).
+Those students in need of additional supports (tier 3) will have a behavior support plan and will be referred for a Functional Behavior Assessment when necessary.
+Students in any and all tiers may be referred to the COST and SST process.